Hostinger vs Raff: Pricing, Performance, and VPS Fit

 What the results tell us

 The structural difference is how storage is implemented.
 Raff's distributed block storage supports snapshots and live migration; Hostinger's local NVMe does not.
 Both are valid architectures with different tradeoff profiles.
-For the majority of cloud VPS workloads — HTTP services, APIs, caches, application servers — Raff's tradeoff is net positive.
-For disk-IOPS-bound database tiers, Hostinger's tradeoff is net positive.
+For the majority of cloud VPS workloads — HTTP services, APIs, caches, and application servers — Raff's tradeoff is often net positive.
+For disk-IOPS-bound database tiers, Hostinger's tradeoff is often net positive.

 Caveats

 Performance varies based on neighboring VM activity, region selection, and time of day.
 The numbers above are single-pass snapshots.
-One Raff Rails web run interval at 15 req/s showed elevated CPU steal (27.86%) consistent with a noisy-neighbor signature on that specific test window; saturation throughput and request-success rates at higher load levels were unaffected, but it illustrates that single-run latency variance is real on shared-vCPU tiers from any provider.
+One Raff Rails web run interval at 15 req/s showed elevated CPU steal consistent with a noisy-neighbor signature on that specific test window; saturation throughput and request-success rates at higher load levels were unaffected, but it illustrates that single-run latency variance is real on shared-vCPU tiers from any provider.
 Multi-pass refresh is planned before the next quarterly comparison update.

 When you should choose Hostinger over Raff

-- You want more RAM and disk per CPU at every tier — Hostinger KVM 2 ships 8 GB RAM / 100 GB disk versus Raff GP 2 vCPU's 4 GB / 50 GB.
-If your workload is RAM-bound at low vCPU counts, Hostinger bundles more.
+- You want more RAM and disk per CPU at every tier — Hostinger KVM 2 ships 8 GB RAM / 100 GB disk versus Raff's current 2 vCPU / 4 GB plan at 4 GB / 80 GB.
+If your workload is RAM-bound at low vCPU counts, compare against Raff's 8 GB tier instead.

 - You value a longer money-back guarantee — 30 days on Hostinger versus 14 days on Raff.